UPPMAX/HPC-python/docs/day3/pandas.rst

 * ``pandas.Series(data, index=None, name=None, ...)`` instantiates a 1D array with customizable indexes (labels) attached to every entry for easy access, and optionally a name for later addition to a DataFrame as a column.

   - Indexes can be numbers (integer or float), strings, datetime objects, or even tuples.
 The default is 0-based integer indexing.
-Indexes are also themselves a Pandas data type.
+Indexes are also a Pandas data type (the data type of the row and column labels)

 * ``pandas.DataFrame(data, columns=None, index=None, ...)`` instantiates a 2D array where every column is a Series.
 All entries are accessible by column and row labels/indexes.